-You should put in parentheses the translation you are using when it is different from the main one used in your paper (NIV) (The Message).
+You should put in parentheses the translation you are using when it is different from the main one used in your paper.
+Example: (NIV) (The Message).

-When referring to a biblical text in a sentence, write out the full name of the book, then use numbers to show chapter and verse.
-Example: In Matthew 5:1-11, Jesus begins by focusing on...
-Not: In Matthew chapter five verses one through eleven...
-Not: "In Matt.
-5..."
+When referring to a biblical text in a sentence, write out the book's full name, then use numbers to show chapter and verse.
+Example: "In Matthew 5:1-11, Jesus begins by..."
+Not: "In Matt.5..." or "In Matthew chapter five verse one..."